admaxwell/Bitcoin_Arbitrage/README.md

 ## Overall Analysis

-The datasets for Bitcoin covered the time period 01 Jan 2018 - 01 Apr 2018.
+The Bitcoin dataset covered the time period between 01 Jan 2018 - 31 Mar 2018.
 The analysis showed that best arbitrage opportunities over the time period was greatest during early January through mid February.
 During that time the chart showed the greatest volatility.
-As the dataset approached March and April the arbitrage opportunities between both exchanges began to decreased as the price volatility started to align.
+As the dataset approached March and April the arbitrage opportunities between both exchanges began to decreased as the price volatility started to align among the exchanges.

 ---
 ## Focused Analysis

-The Bitcoin datasets for Coinbase and Bitstamp ranged from Jan - 31 Mar 2018.
+The Bitcoin datasets for Coinbase and Bitstamp ranged from Jan 2018  -  Mar 2018.
 Theses datasets were overlayed with one another and then a time series analysis was performed covering three different dates across the merged datasets to calculate arbitrage opportunites and profits.

 15 JAN 2018